polina-c/layerlens/README.md

 Unlike other dependency visualization and cycle detection tools that focus on language-specific concepts, LayerLens innovates by operating on **file system concepts**.
-It assumes that organizing your code by files and folders accurately reflects your mental model of the project.
+It assumes that organizing your code by files and directories accurately reflects your mental model of the project.

 Specifically, LayerLens:

-1. Restricts each diagram to the content of a single folder, so that every folder has its own diagram.
+1. Restricts each diagram to the content of a single directory, so that every directory has its own diagram.

-3. For each folder treats immediate sub-folders and files as equal elements, and shows dependencies between these elements as a directed graph.
+3. For each directory treats immediate sub-directories and files as equal elements, and shows dependencies between these elements as a directed graph.

 As result:

-1. Each folder diagram is simple.
-It does not contain (1) any internal details of subfolders or files, and (2) any details of code outside the folder.
+1. Each directory diagram is simple.
+It does not contain (1) any internal details of directories or files, and (2) any details of code outside the directory.

 2. All diagrams together are enough to detect cycles in application.